Making WashU a New Home

-The First Year Center Executive Board helps to create, plan and implement programs that aid new students.
+The Student Transitions & Family Programs' Executive Board helps to create, plan and implement programs that aid new students.

 We seek to provide a safe environment that encourages learning and personal growth in an inclusive community that empowers and challenges our residents.

 The OISS enables international students and scholars to thrive academically and socially.